MoseleyBioinformaticsLab/GOcats/README.rst

 Citation
 ~~~~~~~~
-Please cite the GitHub repository until our manuscript is accepted for publication: PLACEHOLDER_URL
+Please cite the GitHub repository until our manuscript is accepted for publication: https://github.com/MoseleyBioinformaticsLab/GOcats.git

 Installation
 ~~~~~~~~~~~~